Random neural networks for rough volatility: Numerical results

-All the experiments below were run on a standard laptop with an \texttt{AMD~Ryzen~9~5900HX} processor without any use of GPU, which would most certainly speed up the algorithms further.
-The code for both models is available on GitHub at \href{https://github.com/ZuricZ/RWNN_PDE_solver}{\texttt{ZuricZ/RWNN\_PDE\_solver}}.
+In all our experiments, the reservoir weights are sampled uniformly over $[-0.5, 0.5]$ (i.e. with the choice $R=0.5$ in Algorithms~\ref{alg:markovian} and~\ref{alg:nonmarkovian}).
+We experimented with sampling over alternative distributions and/or intervals, yet discovered that the scheme remains robust to the choice of support, provided it aligns with the magnitude of the expected output.
+All experiments below were run on a standard laptop with an \texttt{AMD~Ryzen~9~5900HX} processor without any use of GPU, which would most certainly speed up the algorithms further.
+The code for both models is available at \href{https://github.com/ZuricZ/RWNN_PDE_solver}{\texttt{ZuricZ/RWNN\_PDE\_solver}}.